7 Powerful Prayers for Pastor Appreciation Month

 In His great prayer in the countdown to the cross, Jesus prayed for those who would be His leaders: “Protect them by the power of Your name…protect them from the evil one” (John 17:11, John 17:15).
 Oh, how your pastor needs a prayer warrior praying that for him.

 Pray against the attack of pride; of discouragement; of lust; of self-reliance; of controlling.
 Boldly place your prayer between your pastor and the prince of darkness.

-4. Pray for a Loving Marriage and Jesus-Loving Kids
+4. Pray for a Pastor's Marriage and Kids

 If the enemy can’t get to the pastor, he’ll work on dividing, detouring, and destroying his family.
 There’s nothing like conflicted or collapsing family relationships to rob a pastor of his strength, his credibility, even his ministry.

 Your prayer helps build a wall of protection around your pastor’s marriage, his children’s choices, and everyone’s personal walk with God.
 Pray for your pastor to keep his wedding promises to the woman he married and to always put her first.
 Pray that she will love what her husband does and give him the affirmation that is the “wind beneath his wings.”
 Pray that Jesus will seem so real in their home that their children will love Him, too.
 And ask God to help your pastor be the spiritual leader, not just at church, but at home.

 5. Pray for “Fresh Manna” to feed God’s People

 Not recycled sermons or passionless preaching.
 Pray that each time your pastor teaches or preaches, he will have something that has come from God’s heart, through your pastor’s heart—and straight to the hearts of the people.
 Something he can be excited about!
 God’s Word is “alive and active” (Hebrews 4:12).
 The preaching of it should be, too.

 6. Pray for That Life-Changing Combination of Courage and Compassion